January 15, 2026

 Located around 90 minutes south of Sydney, Kiama-Shellharbour offers a compelling lifestyle alternative for buyers seeking coastal living without sacrificing access to major employment centres.
 With healthy population growth, an improving economy, expanding infrastructure, and strong employment links to Greater Sydney, Kiama-Shellharbour has become an appealing place for both homeowners and investors.

 Regarding its property market, after a period of double-digit price growth in 2021-22, house prices fell in 2023 and have since slowly recovered.
-Over the past 12 months, house prices grew by only 3.2%.
+Over the past 12 months, house prices grew by 3.9%.
 Will Kiama-Shellharbour’s house prices accelerate in the year ahead?
 Join us today to explore the city’s current property market conditions and outlook!

 Among the six metrics that InvestorKit uses to measure market performance, Kiama-Shellharbour scores:

-- 2 (weak) for rental yield and affordability
+• 2 (weak) for affordability

-- 5 (very strong) for rental pressure and incoming supply
+• 5 (very strong) for rental pressure

 Demographic & Economic Trends